dsesami/operator-metering-cpu-metrics-example/README.md

 # Using Operator Metering for Processing of CPU Metrics

 ### Disclaimer:
-This example assumes you have [Operator Meter]() installed and running on an [OpenShift]() instance.
-See [this directory]() for significantly more detailed information on the architecture and usage of Operator Metering.
+This example assumes you have [Operator Metering](https://github.com/operator-framework/operator-metering) installed and running on an [OpenShift](https://www.openshift.com/) instance.
+See [this directory](https://github.com/operator-framework/operator-metering/tree/master/Documentation) for significantly more detailed information on the architecture and usage of Operator Metering.

 ## Goals